Last updated on February 14th, 2018 at 11:35 am

 Nothing screams comfort food to me more than meatballs and I would go as far as considering myself a meatball expert.
 I really am a sucker for a good meatball and I’ve never met a meatball I didn’t like.
 But these salisbury steak meatballs rank up there with my favorite meatballs of all time, which of course have to be my Romanian meatballs, but I may be biased here.
-However these meatballs have to be the most flavorful meatballs I’ve ever had, and that gravy is to kill for!
+However these meatballs have to be the most flavorful meatballs I’ve ever had, and that gravy is to die for!

 It’s amazing what you get when you mix some ground beef with some delicious condiments.
 I remember when I was in college and didn’t cook much, frozen dinners were my meal of choice often.
 Among them was salisbury steak with mac and cheese.
 Yep, I used to love it.
 So if you’ve never had salisbury steak before, it’s just ground beef with condiments but it’s shaped to resemble a steak and it’s usually served with gravy along with mashed potatoes or noodles.